• Menu

 Accueil » Europe » Mediterranean Europe » Italy » Rome » The Domus Aurea in Rome

-Brief history of the Domus Aurea
+A Brief History of the Domus Aurea

-The origins of the Domus Aurea
+Origins of the Domus Aurea

 Domus Aurea - frescoes

-• countless wall frescoes, some of them in trompe l’oeil
+• Countless wall frescoes, some in trompe-l’œil

 Domus Aurea - ceiling

-The fall of the Domus Aurea
+The Disappearance of the Domus Aurea

-The rediscovery of Nero’s Golden House
+The Rediscovery of Nero’s Golden House

 Domus Aurea - fresco

-The Domus Aurea today
+The Domus Aurea Today

 Visiting the Domus Aurea